 Bill prices are ‘capped’ but are nevertheless increasing to reach that new cap level.
 Ofgem assert that: ‘households could save more money by switching’.

-In response to this twice yearly assessment of energy from Ofgem, we have set up NHS Energy Switch.
+In response to this twice yearly assessment of energy from Ofgem, we have set up Energy Switch.
 This service is exclusively for our members.
 It can help to ensure that you are getting the best energy deal on the market.

 How can I protect myself from the energy price rise?